mattkenn4545/kickstack/doc/deployment.md

-If you already have a self-written ENC, however, all you need to do to make Kickstack work is to have it include the appropriate `kickstack::node::` classes in the YAML output for your nodes, and set the `kickstack_` variables for them.
+If you already have a self-written ENC, however, all you need to do to make Kickstack work is to have it include the appropriate `kickstack::role::` classes in the YAML output for your nodes, and set the `kickstack_` variables for them.